-Thesis title: The Young Eco's Library: Theory of Italian Popular Culture (1930-1945)
+Thesis title: The Young Eco's Library: Mass Culture and Interpretive Freedom in the Fascist Period

-Master’s Degree in Modern Philology (University Federico II, Naples, 2017), Bachelor’s Degree in Modern Literature (University Federico II, Naples, 2015).
+MA in Modern Philology (University of Naples, 2017), BA in Modern Literature (University of Naples, 2015).

 Marco has been a Tutor in Italian since 2018.

 Marco's doctoral research analyses Umberto Eco's novel 'The Mysterious Flame of Queen Loana' (2004) against the background of Eco’s cultural theory.
 This analysis seeks to shed light on the novel's contribution to the semiotic theory of enunciation and the ongoing debate on collective and individual memory.
 The novel also makes an original contribution to the scholarship on fascist culture as it reconstructs the late Italian fascist period through the mass culture products of those days.
 More broadly, the analysis of the novel highlights Eco’s contribution to the field of Italian Cultural Studies.
 In this perspective, Eco’s work is also compared to that of Gramsci and the research on mass culture carried out in the framework of British Cultural Studies (Raymond Williams, Richard Hoggart, Stuart Hall).

 Current research interestsItalian Cultural Studies, Critical Theory, Semiotics, Media Studies, Italian Contemporary Literature.